StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Experiments

 \textbf{Results under Dub 1.0 setting}. { As shown in Table~\ref{tab1}, our method achieves the best performance on almost all metrics on both GRID and V2C-Animation benchmarks.
 Our method only performs slightly worse in terms of EMO-ACC than the SOTA movie dubbing model HPMDubbing~\cite{cong2023learning}.
 Regarding identity accuracy (see SPK-SIM), our method outperforms other models with an absolute margin of } 27.27\% { over the 2nd best method. } In terms of MCD-DTW and MCD-DTW-SL, our method achieves 6.11\% and 24.38\% improvements, respectively.
 This indicates our method can achieve better speech quality and better duration consistency.

 \textbf{Results under Dub 2.0 setting}.
-We report the V2C results in Table~\ref{tab2_V2C} and put the results on GRID in Appendix due to page limit. { Despite Dub 2.0 is much more challenging than 1.0, our method still outperforms other methods on all metrics.
-The SPK-SIM and WER significantly improve 48.29\% and 9.15\% than previous best results. } In terms of EMO-ACC, our method achieves relative 3.38\% improvements, reflecting the ability to maintain emotions with video, although providing a reference voice that may be inconsistent with the emotion of the current scene.
-Additionally, the MCD-DTW is improved by 6.11\%, which indicates our method achieves minimal acoustic difference even in challenging setting 2.0.
+We report the V2C results in Table~\ref{tab2_V2C}. { Despite Dub 2.0 is much more challenging than 1.0, our method still outperforms other methods on six metrics.
+The SPK-SIM and WER significantly improve 7.4\% and 6.98\% than the fastspeech 2 (TTS-textonly) and meta-stylespeech method, respectively. } Additionally, the proposed method (StyleDubber) achieves the lowest MCD-DTW compared to all baselines, which indicates our method achieves minimal acoustic difference even in challenging setting 2.0.
 Furthermore, the lowest MCD-DTW-SL shows that our method achieves almost the same duration sync as the groud-truth video. { Finally, the human subjective evaluation results (see MOS-N and MOS-S) also show that our StyleDubber can generate speeches that are closer to realistic speech in both naturalness and similarity. }

 \textbf{Results under Dub 3.0 setting}.
 Since there is no target audio at this setting, we only compare SPK-SIM and WER, and make subjective evaluations.
 As shown in Table~\ref{tab_setting3_Explanation}, our StyleDubber achieves the best generation quality in all four metrics, largely outperforming the baselines.
 The higher SPK-SIM and MOS-S (mean opinion score of similarity) indicate the better generalization ability of our methods to learn style adation across unseen speakers.
 Besides, our method also maintains good pronunciation (see WER).
 Overall, our StyleDubber achieves impressive results in challenging scenarios.